 XERO’s EOFY Resources for Accountants and Small Businesses

 Xero have put all their webinars and articles related to EOFY in one place for Accountants and Bookkeepers and for Small Businesses.
 Xero Central has a Business Continuity section where you will find all you need to account for JobKeeper payments.

 The resources are all grouped under helpful sections, so you can quickly find exactly what you are looking for.

-If you run a Small Business, make sure to read Xero’s Top Tips on getting your small business EOFY ready and download their editable checklist.
+As a bonus, the Xero Team have developed Xero’s Top Tips on getting your small business EOFY ready and download their editable checklist.